Mmsshakil/blood-donation-manage-client/README.md

-# No need to worry; the blood bank is now available on our website.
+# No need to worry; the blood bank is now available on your hand.

 # features of my website
 1. Here, you can view all pending blood donation requests.